TL;DR Come for the hype, stay for the confidence.

 a hundred of warnings

-The community is expanding so fast, that in the next few months it will outgrow its Slack server, and you like it.
+The community is expanding so fast, that in the next few months it will outgrow its Slack server.
 The only way to keep up with that huge amount of information is Brent Vatne, who sends the newsletter each week and one day you even become part of it.

 Stage Three: Routine